itsmeow/katdev.net/src/blogs/weird.md

 ## Introduction

 Generally, we are taught, or at least conditioned to believe that blending in, conforming, is the ultimate route to acceptance.
 This _is_ true, according to common social standards.
-However, this is is a belief that is held by many people, not an undeniable fact of the universe.
+However, this is a belief that is held by many people, not an undeniable fact of the universe.

 The general consensus is that nonconformity: